 I also fit my point and shoot camera, sunglasses, gloves, and all the randomness I picked up each day like admission tickets and thimbles to bring home!
 This picture-perfect bag is available in a variety of colors and is one of the design house’s recurring styles, so you know it’s a timeless piece!

 Need some more UK travel guides?
 Whip up this easy Scottish dessert for chocolate tiffin!
-Check out my Edinburgh Guides (Stockbridge, New Town + Old Town), our video diary of Shetland + Orkney, and the 5 Castles and Palaces to see in Scotland!
+Check out my Edinburgh Guides (Stockbridge, New Town + Old Town, and must visit Edinburgh Cafes), our video diary of Shetland + Orkney, and the 5 best Scotland Castles!

-If your trip takes you south to England, you MUST go to Borough Market and try to schedule a London Walking Tour (available in areas across the city) in the capitol city.
+If your trip takes you south to England, you MUST go to food Market in London in the capital city.
 And do try to visit the Cotswolds (with a stop at Daylesford Farms).

 Leave a Reply